fw262/TAR-scRNA-seq/README.md

 Please move all your fastq sequencing files to one data directory.
 Please ensure the sequence files end in "{sample}\_R1.fastq.gz" and "{sample}\_R2.fastq.gz" in your data directory.
 You can also create a symbolic link of your sequence files into a data directory.

 ### Edit the config.yaml file as needed for your experiment.
 Please change the variable names in the config.yaml as required for your analysis.
-This includes the following changes ...
+This includes the following changes:
 -Samples: Samples prefix (before the \_R1.fastq.gz)
 -DATADIR: Path to where the sequencing samples are stored.
 -GENOMEREF: Path to your genome assembly file.